genomaths/seqalignments/README.md

 The protein-coding DNA sequences, from all the HIV-1 genes, were isolated from patients, covering the year from 2007 to 2018.

+## 8. Phospholipase B domain containing-2 (PLBD2)

+DNA sequence alignment of the protein-coding sequences from phospholipase B domain containing-2 (PLBD2) carrying the footprint sequence motif recognized (targeted) by the Silencing Transcription factor (REST), also known as Neuron-Restrictive Silencer Factor (NRSF) REST (NRSF)